 Some archival material can also be said to belong to several of the categories used to describe records.
 To avoid unnecessarily long lists in the display of prison information, all records have been assigned to just one category.
 This means that no archival document should appear twice in the entry for a specific prison.
 However, please be aware of the potential overlap between categories when using the Prison Records browse function.

 How can I access the surviving archives of an institution?

-It might be handy to note too that a small number of the collections and documents listed in Prison History have been digitised, either by individual repositories or by companies such as Find My Past and Ancestry.
+It might be handy to note too that a small number of the collections and documents listed in the 19th Century Prisons database have been digitised, either by individual repositories or by companies such as Find My Past and Ancestry.
 Sometimes access to this material is free, though often there is a paywall.
 The catalogues of the repositories often contain this information, so it might be a good idea to try searching for the record you are interested in first.
 Otherwise, archivists will most likely advise you if there is a digital copy of the document or collection you are interested in seeing.